matijakljajic/semb-pharo/README.md

         load
 ```

-Executing `OXO playVsPlayer` will start your game.
+Executing `OXO playVsPlayer` or `OXO playVsComputer` will start your game.